r-lib/actions/setup-r/README.md

   - `R_LIBS_USER=tempdir/Library`
 - Removing the `-fopenmp` flags from Makeconf on macOS, which are not supported with Apple's default Command Line Tools compilers.
+- Appending 'on GitHub Actions' to the default HTTP user agent.
+This is useful to distinguish GitHub Actions package requests from other sources.

 # Usage